Promoting and improving diversity and inclusion in the workplace is a crucial initiative that many companies are now taking.

 Today, millennials make up the vast majority of the workforce.
 Having a workforce that recognizes and accommodates multiple generations is essential in building a diverse and inclusive workforce.
-And while millennials are generally known for being tech savvy, bear in mind this generation encompasses ages 22 to 38.
+And while millennials are generally known for being tech-savvy, bear in mind this generation starts in 1981.
 The older millennials might not have the same proficiency with tech tools as their younger counterparts.

-You can really see this at work in communications practices.
-Sometimes certain employees are more comfortable using social channels, for example, or group chat functions.
+You can see this at work in communications practices.
+Sometimes certain employees are more comfortable using social channels, for example, or group chats functions.
 On the other hand, employees of older generations might not embrace such communications channels so readily.

-Again, communications professionals can invest in a workforce communications platform to easily and efficiently create and send messages via channels that employees prefer; this will help communicators craft messages that will appeal to all generations, and encourage engagement.Having a workforce that recognizes and accommodates multiple generations is essential in building a diverse and inclusive workforce.
+Communications professionals should invest in a workforce communications platform to easily and efficiently create and send messages via channels that employees prefer; this will help communicators craft messages that will appeal to all generations, and encourage engagement.Having a workforce that recognizes and accommodates multiple generations is essential in building a diverse and inclusive workforce.

-12. Eliminate bias in the evaluation process and promotion opportunities.
+10. Eliminate bias in the evaluation process and promotion opportunities

 Some strategies to combat bias include:

-13. Segment employee engagement surveys by minority groups.
+11. Segment employee engagement surveys by minority groups

-The annual pulse survey is common among companies, but many neglect to segment that data according to gender, generation, ethnicity, geography, and others.
-By only looking at total numbers, HR pros may miss the whole picture and an opportunity to identify issues pertaining to those groups.
+The annual pulse survey is common among companies but often neglects to segment that data according to gender, generation, ethnicity, geography, and others.
+By only looking at total numbers, HR pros may miss the whole picture and an opportunity to identify issues about those groups.

-14. Use independent groups to conduct focus groups.
+12. Use independent groups to conduct focus groups

 Focus groups are a good way to collect qualitative data and gain deeper insights into employees.
 By using an outside facilitator, employees may be more comfortable speaking freely, and the outside company will maintain a neutral position.

 One of the best ways to learn what employees care about is one-on-one talks with their manager.
-In order for these discussions to truly be effective, managers must have an “open door” policy.
-Workers need to feel comfortable in speaking their mind honestly and openly.
+For these discussions to truly be effective, managers must have an “open door” policy.
+Workers need to feel comfortable to speak their minds honestly and openly.

 Managers (and leaders in general) can do this with authentic executive communications.
 By showing they too are human, employees will feel comfortable speaking up and trusting their leadership.